PennyLaneAI/catalyst/doc/dev/installation.rst

 .. code-block:: console

-  brew install cmake ninja gpatch
+  brew install cmake ninja

-If you install Catalyst on a macOS with an ``ARM`` architecture, you need to install the ``llvm-tools-preview`` rustup component:
+If you install Catalyst on a macOS system with ``ARM`` architecture, you need to install the ``llvm-tools-preview`` rustup component:

 .. code-block:: console